mariosotil/river-framework/README.md

   - Document collections: array, list, iterator
   - It has a set of JUnit tests

-## What I'm working on now?

 - Version 0.2
   - Generation of unique identifiers for the documents
   - Opening documents by a unique id
+  - Use org.openntf.domino.\* libraries instead lotus.domino.\*

+## What I'm working on now?

+- Version 0.2
-  - First examples in Java, Javascript, and XPages
+  - First examples in Java, SSJS, and XPages

 ## What is in the ToDo list?